 Eproson Park is a beautiful facility located just off of downtown, but also looks as if it's nestled in the woods.
-It's a frequent gathering place for locals and visitors alike, who come for the Streamside Trail, Bocce ball courts, community garden and many other amenities.
+It's a frequent gathering place for locals and visitors alike, who come for the Streamside Trail, Bocce ball courts, community garden, and many other amenities.
 It is a great place to slow down with the family and have a nice picnic while enjoying together time on your vacation.

 There's no play like snow play, and Twain Harte is right next to a pair of excellent spots for that in the winter.
 Leland High Sierra Snow Play is a full-service, lift-assisted snow park with a ton of tubing space; 15 acres to be exact.
 The groomed hills make for epic tube runs.
-As if that weren't thrilling enough for kids, the mini snowmobiles on weekends are a blast for the smallest adventure seekers in your troop.

 Dodge Ridge Mountain Resort is a favorite local spot and the closest ski resort to the San Francisco Bay Area.
 It's a great place to bring the kids looking to learn about the joys of skiing in a friendly atmosphere, as they've been teaching the next generation of skiers for several generations now.
 The resort also has disc golf and hiking trails in the summer.